tobami/codespeed/README.md

 # Requirements

-You will need Python 2.6+ and Django 1.3+ with South and Tastypie.
+You will need Python 2.6+ and Django 1.3+ with South isodate and Tastypie.

 In Debian and Ubuntu, they can be installed with: